Where To Use Large Format Tile For Unique Designs

 Having an inclusive line of sight, large format tiles, and transparent glass shower doors can improve the elegance of your shower and coordinate your aesthetic.
 This can end up making the shower area appear bigger while also highlighting the tile features in your shower.

-A gray small bathroom interior features large format tile floors and walls
+A gray small bathroom features large square tiles

 For small spaces, a large format tile would be ideal.
 The reason is due to grout joints.
 The larger the tile in an area, the more minimal grout joints you will have and the more expansive it will appear.